cmclearnon/CPP-ImageIO/README.md

  * **Header**: constrains information about the image in storage, e.g.,

- ⋅⋅⋅Storage format, dimensions, colour or grayscale, compressed or not, etc.⋅⋅
+ ⋅⋅⋅Storage format, dimensions, colour or grayscale, compressed or not, etc.

  * **Data**: refer to the pixel values of the image.